 More importantly, it helps us keep our meetings short.
-All the information we need can be found in the document, so our meetings are focused on the important things.
+All the information we need can be found in the document, so our meetings are locked in on what's most important.

 To see a full breakdown of this document and get it as a template, watch this video.

-Setting a purpose helps keep sales meetings short and to the point.
-You are asking your team members for their time, and you need to respect and acknowledge that by keeping the meeting relatively short.
+Setting clear objectives helps keep sales meetings short and focused.
+Remember, you're asking your team members for their time — respect and acknowledge that by not taking too much of it.